sfandres/ssl-overcome-supervised-rs/README.md

 -->
 [![LinkedIn][linkedin-shield]][linkedin-url]

-# From Classification to Blind Spectral Unmixing: Evaluating the Transferability of Self-Supervised Learning Models on RGB Satellite Images
+# From Classification to Blind Spectral Unmixing: Evaluating the Transferability of SSL Models on RGB Satellite Images
-Official repository.
+Official repository of the self-supervised learning research paper.

 ## Table of contents
 * [Getting started](#getting-started)